treethought/farcaster-obsidian/README.md

 This is a WIP [farcaster](https://www.farcaster.xyz/) client plugin for Obsidian to provide a cozy, calm interface to post and read casts.

+## Features
+- Viewing channels feeds within obsidian
+- Liking / Recasting
+- Publish current note as cast
+- Supports Sign in with Neynar
+- Settings to use your own Neynar app

 ## How to use

 - Clone this repo.